AGBR121/Vector_in_cpp/README.md

-# How to check the task
+# How to check the task code

+## The task
+The task was requested on Google Collab, which can be found at this link: https://colab.research.google.com/drive/1aa5RoWi0g139fZ62MF_HoAHp3d_AbqHq?usp=sharing

 ## Insert and Erase methods
 In the vector.cc file, you can find the insert and erase methods, exactly on lines 142 and 155.
 I implemented a function that you can test and see the results of the methods on the vector class on the line 228.